-Simon Perks, Head of Robotics and AI at Agilisys discusses what it takes for the sector to maximise the long-term success of robotic process automation.
+Simon Perks, Head of Robotics and AI at Agilisys discusses what it takes for the sector to maximise the long-term success of intelligent automation.

 Given the ever-increasing and rapidly changing demands on local government that have been exacerbated by COVID-19 and a decade of financial pressures, it’s no wonder that the common question we are asked is how we can help optimise and scale automation solutions.

 Many local authorities have already adopted the simplest version of robotic process automation, removing tasks from colleagues and allowing them to focus on more citizen-centred experiences.
 It’s fair to say, however, that the low hanging fruits that existed have been picked.
 The challenge now, and what the focus of many should be on, is addressing authority-specific opportunities that are outcome-based.
 By defining what the individual challenges are – this could cover areas such as adult and children’s social care as well as revs and bens – the opportunity becomes clear to create a scalable workforce of digital workers that can carry out the work of colleagues to allow them to optimise their own workday.

 When it comes to successful automation, tactical implementations are unlikely to be effective for most councils.